hamed-shirbandi/TaskoMask/src/2-Services/Owners/Write/Api/README.md

-# Work In Progress!
+# Owner Write Service
-We are extracting owner-write-service as a micro service from Monolith service
+This service is extracted from Monolith service.
+To browse the code before extracting it you can go to [this link](https://github.com/hamed-shirbandi/TaskoMask/tree/af7f7418c7811ecf2db3bb9324bd070e37eb7a82)